 In Virginia, Schedule VI is a unique category that includes all other substances that require prescriptions but fall outside Schedule I through V. This includes substances used by veterinarians, dentists, and doctors.

-When searching for a successful drug attorney in Arlington County, it is important to find one with strong negotiation skills.
+When searching for an attorney, it is important to find one with strong negotiation skills.
 Penalties for drug convictions can include fines and prison time, but can also be limited to probation and community service subject to prosecutorial discretion.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.